nihalavi/creative-sense/README.md

 -   KNN Model with cross-validation for number of neighbors
 -   Neural Network
 -   Ensemble Model on the Linear Regression Models

+### Results Summary

+Below is a summary of the R2 scores from each of these models: